What an achievement!

 For ten days leading up to the Consecration, one thousand people from around the world gathered to live and work together, engaging in meditation practice, Buddhist teachings, celebrations and contemplations.
 Logistically, it was no picnic.
 Shambhala International called us to help.

-Our database also initiated the pre-selection of week-long job duties for each attendee, based on their skills, interests, and other responsibilities.
-The database we designed to cross-reference each individual with the other 999 attendees so that every task - from cooking, to preparing the shrine room, to welcoming new arrivals - was assigned in perfect balance.
+The database also initiated the pre-selection of week-long job duties for each attendee, based on their skills, interests, and other responsibilities.
+The tool we designed to cross-reference each individual with the other 999 attendees so that every task - from cooking, to preparing the shrine room, to welcoming new arrivals - was assigned in perfect balance.

 When the ceremony attendees arrived, they stepped into a mini-civilization, specifically designed to meet their needs and requests.
 Participants were able to put their hearts and full attention towards celebrating the amazing collective community endeavor, and did not have to worry about bureaucratic duties and administrative chaos.
 The success of the project was evident at the profound ceremonial gathering, and we couldn't have been more pleased.